 Water purification: Iodine tablets, filter or UV treatment

-You can use this to save money from buying boiled water on the trek to base camp but you likely won't need it.
+You can use this to save money from buying boiled water on the trek, but you likely won't need it.
 All of the water we provide for you on the climb is boiled (purified) first.